-Transitioning from a bottle or breast to a cup can be a challenge.
-If you've already tried it, you'll know from first-hand experience how often those cups are likely to go flying and soak everything and everyone in the immediate vicinity.
+Transitioning from a bottle or breast to a sippy cup can be a challenge.
+If you've already tried it, you'll know from first-hand experience how often plastic cups without a lid aren't the best when it comes to baby weaning products and are likely to go flying and soak everything and everyone in the immediate vicinity.
 That's why many parents choose to give their children a sippy cup to bridge the gap.

 The best sippy cups at a glance